Please print out this course description and read it before proceeding with the course.

 o “Tele-“ refers to the assigned telecourse video series, “The Endless Voyage”.
 Each week you will be required to watch two 30-minute telecourse video lessons (four per week in summer sessions), and read the assigned pages in the accompanying study guide and your course textbook.
 You may watch the video programs in a variety of ways:

-- Watch the videos online via video-streaming from the HCC Library homepage
+- The complete video series is available for viewing online via video-streaming from the HCC Library E-reserves.

 o “-Web” refers to the fact that all course activities and communication are conducted on the Canvas course web site.
 Each week you will be required to take two 10-question quizzes (four per week in summer sessions) pertaining to the video lessons and reading assignments.
 The quizzes are delivered online and are open book/open notes.
 You will also submit several written assignments and participate in discussion board topics as assigned throughout the semester (for more information, see the "Written Assignments" and “Discussion Assignments” sections below).